inderjit303/32-bit-SRAM-/README.md

 Fig 12.
 1 Bit SRAM cell symbol
 </p>

 The Symbol and schematic of 1 Bit SRAM cell is shown as follows with SKY130mode ON for simulation purposes.
+The inputs for 1 bit SRAM cell ,is 'wl', 'win', 'r_enbl' and 1 bit output.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/194722911-2877ee36-28c0-4268-8c77-372a9df8d41e.png">